-San Francisco Thermitight/Thermi treatment is a Minimally-Invasive facial, neck and jawline Treatment.
+San Francisco Thermitight/Thermi treatment is a minimally-invasive face, neck and jawline treatment.
 Learn the advantages and disadvantages of Thermitight/Thermi treatment from San Francisco’s finest skin experts at Azalasf.com

 Radio frequency (RF) devices come in many forms.
 Some deliver RF through the epidermis (called bulk heating), some use needles or pins to inject the RF energy while others utilize a probe that’s inserted directly into the skin to heat up tissues to a specific temperature.
 What they all have in common is the objective of skin tightening by causing a controlled thermal injury to the dermal layers and stimulating the formation of new collagen.

 ThermiTight® by Thermi falls under the category of non-surgical skin-tightening but it’s the most invasive out of all the RF procedures.
 Small incisions need to be made under the chin or other areas of the face or body in order to insert the probe called the ThermiRF SmartTip™.
 Once the probe starts traversing tissues under the skin the physician has to carefully monitor dermal temperature readings on the computer screen to make sure the treatment area doesn’t exceed 42°C. Similar devices from Thermi include ThermiSmooth for the face and eyes, and ThermiVa for vaginal rejuvenation.